mobxjs/mobx/docs/migrating-from-6-to-7.md

 2. Update `mobx` to version 7.
 3. If you use React, update `mobx-react` to the latest compatible version and remove `mobx-react-lite` from your dependencies.
 4. Make sure your runtime has native [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) support.
 If you need to support Internet Explorer or React Native runtimes without proxies, stay on MobX 6 or move to a runtime with native Proxy support.
-5. If you use decorators, make sure they are Stage 3 decorators imported from `mobx`.
+5. If you use decorators, make sure they use Stage 3 syntax.
 Legacy decorators are not supported in MobX 7.
 Check out the [Enabling decorators {🚀}](enabling-decorators.md) section for more details.
 6. Remove `configure({ useProxies: ... })` and `{ proxy: false }` observable options.
 MobX 7 always uses Proxy-backed observable arrays and plain objects.

 ## Updating React bindings